porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 limit.available -= _amount;
 ```

-Plus, you might have noticed about the comment `// L1 batch timestamp` above.
-The details on this will be explained below.
+Plus, you might have noticed the comment `// L1 batch timestamp` above.
+The details of this will be explained below.

 ### Full code

-Now, here is the full code of the SpendLimit contract.
-But one thing to be noted is that the value in `ONE_DAY` is set to 60 (60 seconds) insted of 86400 (24 hours) for the sake of the testing we will carry out later.
-So, don't forget to change the value or copy&paste the full code below for deploying.
+Now, here is the complete code of the SpendLimit contract.
+But one thing to be noted is that the value in `ONE_DAY` is set to 60 (60 seconds) instead of 86400 (24 hours) for the sake of the testing we will carry out later.
+So, pelase don't forget to change the value or copy&paste the full code below for deploying.

 ```solidity